 Courtesy of Marcia Kempf

 ❝Aya Metwalli (b.
-1988) is a vocalist who spits the anguish out—a cat with a broken tail born of Cairo’s heat and smog.
-She grew up amidst the kind of noise that gnaws at your bones.
+1988) is a vocalist who spits the anguish out.
+A cat with a broken tail born of Cairo’s heat and smog.
+She grew up in noise that gnaws at your bones.
 Car horns punch like brass knuckles.
 Shouting vendors wake the dead.
-Discordant calls to prayer burst through busted loudspeakers like orchestras that never tune.
-The piano offered her a different melody, but the guitar taught her how to bleed and write for the loners and the lost.
-‘Til she traded strings for static, turning her melancholic musings into gut-wrenching lament.
-The Guardian called her “something of a musical enigma.”
-Pitchfork praised her “spellbinding brand of anti-pop.”
-What you hear is a woman who stitched herself together with her teeth.
-She takes the stage, and it’s a spine reveal party that might disturb you a little—but damn if it doesn’t leave you mesmerised.❞
+Busted loudspeakers burst out discordant calls to prayer like orchestras that never tune.
+The piano offered her a different kind of melody, but the guitar taught her how to bleed and write for the loners and the lost.
+Then she traded strings for static, turning melancholic musings into gut-wrenching lament.
+The Guardian called her “something of a musical enigma”.
+Pitchfork praised her “spellbinding brand of anti-pop”.
+What you hear is a woman who stitched herself back together with her teeth.
+She takes the stage, and it’s a spine-reveal spectacle that might disturb you a little, but damn if it doesn’t leave you mesmerised.❞